Investing in your 60s is a time of transition. No longer are you focused on growing your retirement funds. Now, it’s time to crack into that nest egg.

-If you’re 70, for example, keep 30 percent of your portfolio in stocks, including mutual funds and ETFs, and the remaining 70 percent in bonds.
+If you’re 70, for example, keep 30% of your portfolio in stocks — including mutual funds and ETFs — and the remaining 70% in bonds.

 The other end of the retirement seesaw is the need to grow your nest egg, at least a little.

 Unless you have so much money that you don’t need to worry about inflation, you’ll need some growth investments.
-Usually, that means stocks and stock market mutual funds and ETFs.
-Learn more about growth investing here: “11 Tips for Sane, Successful Stock Investing.”
+Usually, that means individual stocks, mutual funds and/or ETFs.

 7. Plan for required minimum distributions